DSharpPlus/DSharpPlus/docs/articles/commands_next/command_attributes.md

 }
 ```

-You can provide feedback to the user using the @DSharpPlus.CommandsNext.CommandsNextExtension.CommandErrored event.
+You can provide feedback to the user using the `CommandsNextExtension.CommandErrored` event.

 ```cs
 private async Task Main(string[] args)